Scarabaeus1031/NEXAH/RESEARCH/RESEARCH_INDEX.md

 ---

+## 🔁 TRANSITION & PHASE LAYER (NEW)

+→ transition geometry, phase dynamics, cross-system invariants
+→ extracts structure from observed dynamics

+This layer introduces:

+- phase as a structural coordinate
+- transition regions as extended processes
+- drift and winding as transport mechanisms
+- cross-system structural invariance

+It connects:

+text VALIDATION → FINDINGS

+by transforming empirical observations into structured quantities.

+---

 ## 🔥 FINDINGS
-→ extracted structural principles
+→ extracted structural principles from transition and phase dynamics
-→ compresses empirical observations
+→ compresses empirical observations into invariant statements

 ---

 ## 🌍 APPLIED_CASES
-→ Lorenz, Halvorsen, comparisons, scenarios
+→ Lorenz, Halvorsen, power systems, comparisons
 → shows NEXAH in action

 ---